Crate maybenot_simulator

 // at the same time as in the raw trace.

-let mut input_trace = parse_trace(raw_trace, &network);
+let mut input_trace = parse_trace(raw_trace, network);

-// milliseconds after the first NonPaddingSent is sent.
+// first normal packet is sent.

-let m = "789cedcfc10900200805506d82b6688c1caf5bc3b54823f4a1a2a453b7021ff8ff49\
+let m = "02eNp1ibEJAEAIA5Nf7B3N0v1cSESwEL0m5A6YvBqSgP7WeXfM5UoBW7ICYg==";

 let m = Machine::from_str(m).unwrap();